 AFSBns-Africa, Benelux, Mannheim and Germany are responsible for receipt, storage, maintenance, shipment and issue of APS and Operational Project equipment.
-It is capable of shipping equipment and deploying teams to forward sites for issue at equipment configuration and handoff areas.
+It is capable of shipping equipment and deploying teams to forward sites for issue at Equipment Configuration and Handoff Areas.

-The 405th AFSBn-Africa, headquartered at Leghorn Army Depot in Livorno, Italy, receives, stores, maintains and issues APS equipment, providing humidity-controlled storage of assets for several combatant commands.
+The 405th AFSBn-Africa, headquartered at Leghorn Army Depot in Livorno, Italy, receives, stores, maintains and issues APS equipment.
+It provides humiditycontrolled storage of assets for several combatant commands.
 The battalion provides and coordinates AMC enablers in support of USAREUR-AF through its assigned Logistics Support Team-Africa located at Camp Ederle, Vicenza, Italy.
 The battalion also supports the U.S. Agency for International Development Office of Foreign Disaster Assistance.